arnoudbuzing/prototypes/README.md

 # Prototypes

-Low-hanging syntactic sugar beets to sweeten the Wolfram Language
+A wide collection of functions which extend the Wolfram Language.

 Install with the following command (replace 0.0.0 with the [latest version digits](https://github.com/arnoudbuzing/prototypes/releases)):